 What Is Daytime Stress?

-Daytime stress measures your heart rate, HRV, motion, and temperature throughout the day to provide ongoing insights into your physiological stress.
+Daytime Stress measures your heart rate, HRV, motion, and temperature throughout the day to provide ongoing insights into your physiological stress.
 Your stress will be categorized into one of four zones:

 - Stressed: The highest level.
 Common and normal, but a sign to seek Restorative Time